Lambeth Living Well Network Alliance Progress Report 2021-22

 Too often, someone in a mental health crisis ends up in Accident and Emergency (A&E) or gets into a situation where they’re detained under the Mental Health Act for the safety of themselves or others.
 Arguably, any crisis indicates a failure of the system to support a person fully.

-In 2021/21 we saw a 13% increase in the number of referrals from St Thomas’ Hospital A&E compared with the pre-pandemic year of 2019/20, and a 25% increase in the number of introductions (we say introductions rather than referrals) to our Single Point of Access over a similar period.
+As the chart below shows, 2022/23 saw a 20% increase in the number of referrals from St Thomas’s Hospital A&E compared with the pre-pandemic year of 2019/20, a 50% increase since 2018/19.
+Similarly, the second chart shows a 25% increase in the number of introductions (new referrals) to our Single Point of Access over a similar period.

 What we offer

-Those who are already receiving mental health support should have a care plan which includes how to spot and what to do if they’re going into crisis.
+Our employees make sure that people who are already receiving mental health support have a care plan.
+This is a detailed document shared amongst the staff who support them and includes how to spot and what to do if they’re going into crisis.

 The South London and Maudsley 24-Hour Mental Health Support Line is a resource for anyone needing advice, help and assistance with their own mental health or the mental health of someone they support.